Storm Area 51 creator fears ‘humanitarian disaster,’ pulls out of own music festival

 As the event gained traction, and the Feds got antsy, Roberts changed tack and instead started promoting the Alienstock Festival, a music festival celebrating aliens to be held in Rachel the same weekend as the original “Storm Area 51” event on September 19 to 22.

-“I’m trying to advocate against the storming as much as I can,” Roberts told CNN in August (see video embedded below).
+“I’m trying to advocate against the storming as much as I can,” Roberts told CNN in August.
 “I just want a gathering of all these weirdos in the desert.”

 Rachel has a population of around 90 people and there’s just one business in town, the Little A’Le’Inn, with restaurant seatings for 40 and bedrooms for 10.